 The Investment Manager of the Underlying Dublin Sub-Fund assesses and monitors investee companies relevant ESG risks including corporate governance risks, practices and issues as outlined in its Responsible Investment and Stewardship Policy.
 The Investment Manager of the Underlying Dublin Sub-Fund adopts a principles-based assessment of good corporate governance practices which is guided by four governance pillars - Accountability, Independence, Transparency and Stewardship.
+Each pillar is described in the Responsible Investment and Stewardship.
 Each pillar is described in the Responsible Investment and Stewardship Principles adopted by the Investment Manager of the Underlying Dublin Sub-Fund's corporate group and are aligned with the broader stewardship approach taken by the Investment Manager.
 Assessment of good governance may include, for example, taking into account indicators such as ownership profile, board structure, board independence, and remuneration of staff.
 Where the Investment Manager of the Underlying Dublin Sub-Fund is in a position to engage with a company's management and board, they will endeavour to do so with a view to making clear any expectations or preferences for improvements in the company's corporate governance practices.

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+practices include sound management structures, employee relations, remuneration of staff and tax compliance.

 Asset allocation describes the share of investments in specific assets.
+What is the asset allocation planned for this financial product?